 The faculty and staff in the Human Spaceflight Laboratory at the University of North Dakota (UND) are pleased to welcome you.
-Since 2004, dozens of dedicated individuals, including students, faculty, and experts, have contributed to incorporating a human spaceflight component to the Space Studies Department at UND.
+Since 2004 dedicated individuals, including students, faculty, and experts, have contributed to incorporating a human spaceflight component to the Space Studies Department at UND.
 This website is a living tribute to the work those individuals completed, the work that continues today, and the work we are striving towards in the future.

-The University of North Dakota (UND) Human Spaceflight Laboratory provides relevant, real-world experience to students from all over the world.
+The UND Human Spaceflight Laboratory provides relevant, real-world experience to students from all over the world.
 The Human Spaceflight Laboratory offers formal involvement in Graduate/Undergraduate Research Positions, NASA projects, and activities related to human spaceflight.
-This involvement contributes to enriching an education in the space arena.
+This involvement contributes to an enriched education for all involved students and staff.

-The first two main outcomes of our research are our two space suits prototypes.
-The University of North Dakota (UND) is the first university with a NASA-funded laboratory dedicated to designing and constructing space-exploration and planetary surface exploration suits .Our first suit, the North Dakota Experimental-1 (NDX-1) suit, was designed for use on the surface of Mars.
+The main focus of our research is the design and production of space suit and habitat prototypes.
+UND is the first university with a NASA-funded laboratory dedicated to designing and constructing space-exploration and planetary surface exploration suits .Our first suit, the North Dakota Experimental-1 (NDX-1) suit, was designed for use on the surface of Mars.
 Our second suit, the North Dakota Experimental-2 (NDX-2) suit, was designed for testing in lunar simulations.

-The University of North Dakota (UND) is also the first university with two fully operational spaceflight simulators.
+UND is also the first university with two fully operational spaceflight simulators.
 These simulators, which are part of the Human Spaceflight Laboratory initiative, are based on real-life models.
-The first simulator is based on NASA’s Apollo capsule, while the other is a mock-up of SpaceShip One, the world’s first privately-owned, successful space vehicle.
+The first simulator is based on NASA’s Apollo capsule, while the other is a mock-up of SpaceShip One, the world’s first privately-owned, successful sub-orbital space vehicle.

-At the Human Spaceflight Laboratory, our recent efforts involve the design, construction, and testing of an Inflatable Lunar Habitat (ILH), with an attached electric rover.
+Our recent efforts involve the design, construction, and testing of an Inflatable Lunar Habitat (ILH), with an attached electric rover.
 The ILH consists of a frame surrounded by a ‘bladder’ which isolates the habitat from the surrounding atmosphere.
 The electric rover is built with two attached NDX-2 planetary suits.
 The mission behind the joined habitat, rover, and planetary suits is the testing of a conceptual planetary (Moon/Mars) base.